 - A thin ribbon of cucumber gently folded inside the glass is nice as well.
 With this, you'll find that the cool flavor is a great contrast to the spicy cocktail.

 - If you want to add another background flavor, pour a cucumber- or ginger-infused vodka.
 Either infusion can be made at home very easily and there are a few commercial versions available, too.
 With the ginger, you'll be adding to the drink's spice while the cucumber cools down the palate just enough to make a drink anyone will enjoy.

 - Another option is to replace the vodka with sake.
 It's a natural pairing for wasabi, given the ingredients' origins in the culinary world, and brings in a subtle but intriguing twist.

-- In contrast, the cucumber wasabi martini plays up that fascinating combination.
+- The cucumber wasabi martini plays up the fascinating combination of its two named ingredients.
 The recipe is very similar to this one, but it opts for gin and muddles a few cucumber slices with the wasabi and syrup.